 HANZ ON

-Hanz On, the lyrical warrior from Staten Island, representing Park Hill, is in the building!
-Born Anthony Messado, this hip-hop artist spits straight fire with unapologetic roughness, weaving gritty tales of street life in "Shaolin."
+Hanz On, the lyrical warrior from Staten Island, representing Park Hill, is in the building.
+Born Anthony Messado, this hip-hop artist delivers unapologetically raw bars, weaving gritty tales of street life in “Shaolin.”

-Don't get it twisted, he's not about that flashy drug-dealing, big cars, and expensive clothes.
-Nah, Hanz is the voice for the ones hustling just to survive.
-He's here to shed light on the struggles of the streets.
+He’s not about flashy drug-dealing, luxury cars, or designer clothes.
+Hanz speaks for those grinding just to survive, shining a light on the realities and struggles of the streets.

-Hannibal, the legendary Hannibal Barca, inspired Hanz's moniker.
-This African general led Carthage in a fierce battle against Rome during the Punic Wars.
-Despite the eventual loss, Hannibal's strategic brilliance and relentless spirit left an indelible mark.
-Hanz relates to his perseverance and leadership, seeing himself as a conqueror in the messed-up rap game.
+His name draws inspiration from Hannibal Barca, the legendary Carthaginian general who battled Rome during the Punic Wars.
+Though ultimately defeated, Hannibal’s strategic brilliance and relentless drive left a lasting legacy.
+Hanz channels that same perseverance and leadership, viewing himself as a conqueror in the rap game.

 HUE HEF